 Looking for an option to build an eCommerce store, WooCommerce is one of the best solutions on the market.
-In this post, I will give you an introduction to what WooCommerce is and why it is the most trusted solution.
+In this post, I will give you WooCommerce reviews and why it is the most trusted solution.
 You’ll also learn how to get started, its benefits, drawbacks and how to improve them.

 WooCommerce is an open-source eCommerce platform based on WordPress.
 To put that into perspective, the WooCommerce plugin helps you to build an eCommerce store using WordPress.
 It takes the basic WordPress operating system and transforms it into a fully functioning eCommerce store.